postrov/sc-character-import/README.md

 sc-character-import
 ===================

-Character import for use ShadowCraft scripts.
+Character import for use with ShadowCraft scripts.

 This is quick and dirty implementation of character import from battle.net profiles.